ZurichNLP/understanding-mbr/README.md

 will submit each individual step (such as translation, or model training) as a separate SLURM job.
 Depending on the nature of the task, the scripts submits to a different cluster, or asks for different resources.

-IMPORTANT: if
+**IMPORTANT**: if
 - you do not work on a cluster that uses SLURM for job management,
 - your cluster layout, resource naming etc. is different

-you absolutely need to modify the generic script `scripts/tatoeba/run_tatoeba_generic.sh` before running anything.
+you absolutely need to modify or replace the generic script `scripts/tatoeba/run_tatoeba_generic.sh` before running anything.
+If you do not use SLURM at all, it might be possible to just replace calls to `scripts/tatoeba/run_tatoeba_generic.sh` with `scripts/tatoeba/run_tatoeba_generic_no_slurm.sh`.

+`scripts/tatoeba/run_tatoeba_generic_no_slurm.sh` is a script we provide for convenience, but have not tested it ourselves.
+We cannot guarantee that it runs without error.

 ### Dry run